-A decision needs to be made on whether or not to alter (break) brackets to prevent teams from the same school from debating each other.
+An official vote needs to be taken on whether or not to alter (break) brackets to prevent teams from the same school from debating each other.
 This decision is best made during the fall planning meeting but must be made prior to the beginning of the meet.
+Otherwise, maintain the integrity of where the debaters earned their spot on the elemination bracket and do not break them.
 Also, establish the criteria for tabulating results.
 The suggested criteria is found later in the Tabulating Results section.
 Decide this prior to the beginning of the meet and whether to have an open or closed tab room.